P2195 – Meaning, Causes, Symptoms, & Fixes

 What Does P2195 Mean?

-The P2195 code is a result of the engine control module indicating that the oxygen sensor is fluctuating outside its optimal range.
-This specified range is characterized by a minimum of 10 times per second.
-This sensor is nicknamed the air/fuel ratio sensor, as it monitors the exhaust between the catalytic converter and the engine.
-This code indicates that the engine is running rich, and that is has been unsuccessful in its attempt to lean out due to the air/fuel ratio reaching a point where it can not be corrected by the ECM.
+The P2195 code is a result of the engine control module (ECM) indicating that the oxygen sensor is fluctuating outside its optimal range.
+This specified range is characterized by a minimum of 10 cycles per second.
+This sensor is nicknamed the air/fuel (A/F) ratio sensor, as it monitors the air-fuel ratio of the exhaust between the engine and the catalytic converter.
+This code indicates that the engine could be running lean or that there is a fault in the A/F O2 sensor.

 - Check engine light

 - Faulty bank 1 heated oxygen sensor 1

 What Is the Severity of Code P2195? – Severe